coodos/ProjectOVA/README.md

 > can be triggered by saying : 'play song', 'play the song', 'play the track', 'play the music', 'play music', 'play track'

+13. **FileSearch** : Want to search for a file, heck we now have a file search program!

+> can be triggered by saying : 'file search'

+14. **Math** : Finally we have math now!

+> can be triggered by saying : 'math'

 ***If you have any feature requests then please create an issue about the same!***

 > ## How to run locally